SurepayLtd/SB_web-app/README.md

 Want to file a bug, request a feature, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing](.github/CONTRIBUTING.md) and then check out one of our [issues](https://github.com/openMF/web-app/issues).
 Make sure you follow the guidelines before sending a contribution!

 Apache Fineract provides open APIs and affordable core banking solution for financial institutions and it is the backend for all UIs of the Mifos.
-Its GitHub Repository is (https://github.com/apache/fineract)
+Its GitHub Repository is (https://github.com/apache/fineract) Surepay base release is 1.10.1 (Backend) and Release-1.10.1-latest FE as of 30/Jan/2025.